 Each Microsoft 365 organization can have up to five onmicrosoft.com domains.

 You must be a Global admin or a Domain Name admin to add a domain.
 Creating an additional .onmicrosoft domain and using it as your default will not do a rename for SharePoint Online.
 To make changes to your .onmicrosoft SharePoint domain you would need to use the SharePoint domain rename preview (currently available to any tenant with less than 1,000 sites).
 If you're using Microsoft 365 mail services, removal of your initial .onmicrosoft domain is not supported.

 In the Microsoft 365 admin center, select Settings, and then select Domains.

-In the Add onmicrosoft domain page, in the Domain name box, type the name for your new onmicrosoft.com domain.
+On the Add onmicrosoft domain page, in the Domain name box, enter the name for your new onmicrosoft.com domain.

 Make sure to verify the spelling and accuracy of the domain name you entered.
 You are limited to five onmicrosoft.com domains, and currently they cannot be deleted once they are created.

 Select Add domain.
 When successfully added, you will see a message stating this.

 You can set any domain you own as your default domain.